Cholelithiasis or Choledocholithiasis, What is the Difference?

 Word Parts and Combining Forms

-Both terms can be generally defined through the meaning of their parts, so we will begin with word parts and combining forms.
+Both terms can be defined in terms of their parts, so we will begin with word parts and combining forms (A combining form is a word root with a combining vowel attached, separated by a slash).

 Word Part/Combining Form Definition